-Bicycles can be rented at most hotels and villas.
-Some of the roads are quite well surfaced, but be prepared for some very degraded surfaces in places.
+Bicycles can be arranged to be rented with the staff where you are staying.
+Most of the roads are quite well surfaced, but be prepared for some degraded surfaces in places.
 This is a great way to see the island at your own pace.

 Scooters are widely available for rent and are the main form of transport around the island.
-Scooter hire includes a full tank of fuel and you are not expected to refill it at the end of the day.
+Scooter hire includes fuel.
 For those not comfortable driving themselves, willing locals are also more than happy to transport you on the back of their motorbike for a fee.
 In one day, you could easily tour the island and cross over to the smaller island of Nusa Ceningan.

 There are virtually no cars on Nusa Lembongan.
 However, transport is available in the form of basic pick-up trucks which are used by most hotels.
 Many of the restaurants also offer a free pick up and drop off service to and from your accommodation, ask your hotel or villa staff to call in advance to arrange.

 This is a personal decision and depends upon many factors including how long you plan to stay, your daily budget and, no doubt, how heavy your board is!!
-There are a few places along the beach in Jungut Batu village which rent surf boards.
+There are a number of Surf Schools along the beach in Jungut Batu which rent surf boards.
 The boards are generally in good shape and a selection of sizes and styles are on offer, including long boards, boogie boards and stand up paddle boards.

 Nusa Lembongan is a great place to bring children of all ages.
 It's a very safe island and the locals adore children.
 Be sure to always supervise your children when swimming as the tidal movements and currents can cause issues when unaware of the changing conditions.
 Choosing your accommodation to suit the needs of your children is one way to ensure the whole family have a great holiday.
-Decide if you are best suited to a resort style set up with large swimming pool or prefer the privacy of a villa with a smaller pool.
+Decide if you are best suited to a resort style set up with a larger swimming pool or prefer a villa with a private pool.

 Nusa Lembongan is approximately a 30 minute boat trip form Sanur, Bali.
 Boats also travel to and from the Gili Islands.
 Depending on your flight schedule or travel plans it is sometimes necessary to overnight in Bali to make connecting boat / flight times.
 Please take a look at our transfers page for detailed information about boat options to and from Nusa Lembongan.